-Referrals for cochlear implants are accepted from ENT specialists, audiologists, and advisers on deaf children.
+Referrals for both children and adults for cochlear implants are accepted from ENT specialists, Audiologists, Advisers on deaf children and GPs

 Please refer children whom you consider might be borderline – we are always happy to discuss cases with you on the phone.

 - Children who have recently suffered from meningitis which has caused a sensorineural hearing loss should be referred urgently following diagnosis.

 - Children who have a bilateral severe hearing loss or worse, from 1 kHz to 8 kHz on ABR testing, or on an unaided test.

 - Children with limited aided speech information above 2 kHz (as seen on speech-mapping).
 Children with a severe reverse sloping hearing loss or worse, or those whose speech and language is not progressing adequately.

 - Children with auditory neuropathy spectrum disorder who are not progressing in their speech and language development.